MoreOutput/Kwikecart.js/README.md

 ```js
 cart.check('product-3423');
 ```
-Calling check() without a passed in ID will send the entire client cart to the server.
+Calling check() without a passed in ID will send the entire client cart to the server
 ```js
 cart.check();
 ```